Secret Ceremony: Production

+Development

 The short story on which the film is based won a $5,000 prize in a competition run by Life en Español.
 It had already been filmed for Argentine television when it was optioned in 1963 by Dore Schary.

 In an October 1969 interview with Roger Ebert, Mitchum claimed that the film's production was "in trouble" when he arrived and that his presence did not help.

-Locations
+Filming

+The production budget for Secret Ceremony was between $2,450,000 and $3,173,212.
 The main location for the film was Debenham House in London.
 Other London locations were St Mary Magdalene Church in Paddington, the area around the Molyneux Monument in Kensal Green Cemetery and the junction of Chepstow Road and St Stephen's Mews in Paddington.
-The hotel and beach scenes were shot around the Grand Hotel Huis ter Duin in Noordwijk, The Netherlands.
+The hotel and beach scenes were shot around the Grand Hotel Huis ter Duin in Noordwijk, the Netherlands.

+Release

+Secret Ceremony was released theatrically in the United States by Universal Pictures on 23 October 1968.
+It premiered in London the following year on 19 June 1969.

+Home media

+Universal Pictures Home Entertainment released Secret Ceremony on VHS on 31 October 2000 as part of their Universal Treasures line.

+Kino Lorber issued a North American Blu-ray edition of the film on 21 April 2020.
+The British distributor Powerhouse Films subsequently released a Blu-ray in the United Kingdom.

 Reception

-Secret Ceremony has divided critics since its release.
+Box office

+The film earned approximately $3 million in United States and Canadian rentals, with a worldwide total gross of $5,232,905.

+Critical response

+The Monthly Film Bulletin wrote: "Secret Ceremony is constructed on the dualist view of man as a battleground for the twin aspirations of Good and Evil.
+Appropriately, in view of its schizophrenic theme, two is the film's magic number: two mothers and two daughters, two aunts, two fathers, two funerals, two baptisms (one actual, one metaphorical when Leonora accepts Cenci as her daughter), and above all, two temples of communion. ...
+In many ways, notably in its insidious illumination of the fascination of madness, Secret Ceremony reminds one of Lilith [1964], but the style is entirely Losey's own, a return to the crystalline ellipses of Accident [1967] after the opulent undulations of Boom!
+[1968], and with superb, unexpectedly funny characterisations by the entire cast."

 Renata Adler in the New York Times wrote that it was "incomparably better" than its predecessor, Accident, and that beneath its "elaborate fetishism and dragging prose, there is a touching story of people not helping enough," but she admitted that the film had its "longueurs, but not beyond endurance."

 Ernest Callenbach of Film Quarterly wrote it was "difficult to guess" what the film was about, but felt that its "dominant note, if there is one, is of Losey's usual creepy, misanthropic disgust with sex and how people misuse each other to get it."
 He also praised Mia Farrow's "touching and perverse and human" performance.
-Writing 30 years later after its release, John Patterson of The Guardian listed Secret Ceremony among the Losey films he dismissed as "woefully misguided material."
-Similarly, Dave Kehr of the Chicago Reader lambasted the film as embodying the director's "worst tendencies as a filmmaker: the movie is cold without being chilling, confusing without being challenging."